Charlie174/Enclosure_MoldDesign/README.md

 # Enclosure_MoldDesign

-</p> Using solidworks 2023 I have design a PLC enclosure
+Using SolidWorks 2023 I have designed a PLC sample enclosure mold design under my 4th-semester module called Electronic Design Realization with the guidance of senior most experienced lecturer.